 - Follow instructions about when to stop eating and drinking.

 - Take the medicines your surgeon told you to take with a small sip of water.

 Most people stay in the hospital one night and go home the next day.
 You may have pain for about a week or two.
 Take pain medicine as your doctor recommended.
 You may need acetaminophen (Tylenol) or prescription pain medicine.
 DO NOT drive if you are taking narcotic pain medicine.

 Follow the surgeon's instructions about taking care of the incisions, including:

 - Keeping the incision areas clean, dry, and covered with dressings (bandages).

 - Wash the areas and change the dressings as instructed.

 - DO NOT soak in a bathtub or hot tub, or go swimming for about 2 weeks.

 Slowly resume your regular activities as you are able.

-This surgery improves the quality of life for most patients.
+This surgery may improve the quality of life for most people.
 It does not work as well for people who have very heavy armpit sweating.
-Some people may notice new sweating, but this may go away on its own.
+Some people notice sweating in new places on the body, but this may go away on its own.